pebender/alexa-for-lg-webos-tv/docs/common/https-request/functions/request.md

 request method "POST" and includes requestBody as "application/json".
 Otherwise, the request is made using the HTTP request method "GET".
 If the request is successful, this function returns the JSON formatted response received.
-Otherwise, this function throws a CommonError.HttpCommonError | HttpCommonError.
+Otherwise, this function throws a [HttpCommonError](../classes/HttpCommonError.md).

 ## Parameters